 Care should be taken to ensure that quantities of codeine-containing medicines supplied or prescribed to a patient, like all opiates, are therapeutically appropriate.

-The usual requirements for supplying and prescribing Schedule 4 medicines will apply to codeine-containing medicines that become prescription only on 1 February 2018, including old non-prescription stock labelled as Schedule 2 or 3.
+The usual requirements for supplying and prescribing Schedule 4 medicines apply to codeine-containing medicines that became prescription only on 1 February 2018, including old non-prescription stock labelled as Schedule 2 or 3 (S2/3).

 There are a range of materials on codeine to assist health professionals: